Serono

+A particular commercial success was its drug, REBIF, used to treat Multiple Scleroris.
+Introduced in 1998 to treat relapsing-remitting MS, the most common form of the degenerative disease.
+By 1999 it had generated $143 million in sales, but was barred by provisions of the Orphan Drug Act from entering the US market, where Biogen’s treatment, Avonex, held orphan status.
+Bertarelli and Serono invested significant resources into a clinical trial to try to demonstrate the clinical superiority of their treatment.
+The trial was successful and the company was able to enter the US market.
+By 2002, REBIF accounted for 39% of Serono’s sales.

-The company also conducts research in oncology and autoimmune diseases.
-Through the acquisition in 1997 of GBRI from GlaxoWelcome, becoming its Geneva based research institute named SPRI, and the Manteia Predictive Medicine spin-off, Serono also nursed the emergence of now a commercial leading massive parallel sequencing technology.
+The company also conducted research in oncology and autoimmune diseases.
+Through the acquisition in 1997 of GBRI from GlaxoWelcome, becoming its Geneva based research institute named SPRI, and the Manteia Predictive Medicine spin-off, Serono also nursed the emergence of massive parallel sequencing technology.

 Sale to Merck KGaA

 36% of Serono was sold to Merck KGaA in Sept.
-2006 for €10.6 billion; Merck KGaA paid CHF 1,100 for each share.
+2006 for €13.3 billion; Merck KGaA paid CHF 1,100 for each share.
 The new entity, which merges Serono with Merck's Ethicals division, is called Merck Serono.
 Its headquarters was in Geneva, within the new Serono facilities.
 The US operations remain near Boston and was renamed here EMD Serono due to trademark issues with Merck & Co./MSD.
 The process of merging started in January 2007 after various business regulatory reviews and phases were complete.
 Until that time, Serono and Merck KGaA operated as separate entities.
 The new, combined entity, Merck Serono is the size of other large biotechs.
 In 2011, a decision was made to close the Geneva headquarters and move the headquarters to Darmstadt, Germany resulting in job losses to most of the employees in Geneva.

 Facilities

 Serono operated in 44 countries, with manufacturing facilities in eight countries and sales in over 90 countries.
 Main manufacturing sites were in Switzerland, Italy, Spain and France; a fifth facility in Israel was closed in 2004 owing to its obsolescence.
 Research and development facilities were maintained in Geneva, Switzerland, Boston, USA, and Ivrea, Italy.
 It employed over 4,750 people with worldwide revenues of USD 2,586.4 million (2005).
 It had eight biotechnology products on the market, and more than 25 ongoing preclinical and clinical development projects at the end of 2005.

 Serono Headquarters and the Geneva research site moved to a brand new campus (Horizon Secheron) in the heart of Geneva in 2006.
 This facility and the headquarters were closed by Merck KGaA in 2013.
-The building was sold back to Bertarelli family.
+The building was sold back to a consortium composed of the Bertarelli family and Hansjörg Wyss, who retained it as a life sciences hub for the Lake Geneva region, now called Campus Biotech.